martin-ghu/IUMDE/README.md

 # IUMDE
-Integrated User Manager Developer Environment
+Intelligent User Manager Developer Environment

 This is the first attempt at starting on a long journey.
 I've noticed a big divide between users, and developers of software.
 I would like to bridge that gap.